BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Pseudo-rewards Correct BAMDP Value Misestimation

 \subsection{BAMDP Value Decomposition}

-We can now explain the role of pseudo-rewards as correcting RL algorithms' value estimates towards the optimal BAMDP value.
-IM terms that reward novel observations or diverse actions encode the value of the information in the BAMDP state $h_t$; these are popular because the value of gaining information is ignored by commonly used RL algorithms (see section \ref{section:1step}).
-On the other hand, even if the agent would reach a state in which no valuable information had been collected, i.e., $\eV^*(\langle s_{t+1},h_{t+1}\rangle)=\eV^*(\langle s_{t+1},h_0\rangle)$, it could misestimate the value there due to incorrect \textit{initial} beliefs.
-Many other pseudorewards compensate for this type of misestimated value, typically when there is significant prior knowledge about how to maximize rewards, e.g., when playing football it is advantageous for your team to have possession of the ball.
+We can now understand the role of pseudo-rewards as directly incentivizing RL agents to go to more valuable BAMDP states.
+IM terms that reward novel observations or diverse actions encode the value of the information in the BAMDP state $h_t$; these are popular because commonly used RL algorithms do not inherently account for the value of information (see Appendix~\ref{section:1step}).
+RL agents can also misestimate the value of physical states due to incorrect \textit{initial} beliefs; many other pseudo-rewards compensate for this type of misestimated value, typically when there is significant prior knowledge about how to maximize rewards, e.g., it is advantageous for a ball-dribbling robot to be closer to the ball~\citep{ji2023dribblebot}.
 This is helpful to express as a pseudo-reward because it can be difficult to program such prior knowledge into non-tabular (e.g., deep RL) algorithms before they begin learning.
 We decompose the BAMDP value function into these two values, which we call the Value of Information and Value of Opportunity, respectively.

 \begin{definition}[Value of Information] The Value of Information (VOI) from state $\se_t$ is the increase in $\alg^*$'s expected return from $s_t$ due to the information in $h_t$ compared to its initial beliefs: